 South side of a boundary fence to break up the lawn and fence

 The border of an existing garden that will provide shade

-Pure white flowers that bloom for months on end sit atop mid green strappy leaves.
-Ideal to use a cut flower in containers, general borders, banks, mass plantings and rockeries.
+Pure white flowers that bloom for months on end sit atop mid-green, strappy leaves.
+Ideal to use as a cut flower in containers, general borders, banks, mass plantings and rockeries.
 Position in full sun.
 Everygreen.
 Hardy.
 35cmx 35cm.